Viha123/quakece/README.md

 - Perft 6 in around 14 seconds.
 - Basic Material and Mobility Evaluation
 - Negamax and Alpha Beta Pruning Search.
+- Move ordering based on captures first that massively reduce search space of the Alpha beta pruning
+- Piece Square Tables for the evaluation function
 ## Features To Add:
 - Refactor code to better follow best pracitces
 - Improve Endgame Evaluation.
 - Quiescence search
 - UCI compatibility
+- Collect principal variation moves
 - Transposition Tables ?
+- Iterative Deapening and add timer logic
 - MAYBE (bitboards and magic bitboards but that might require a huge code haul)

 ## Goals for Version 1: